- Abstract submission is closed. The selection results will be announced in the week of September 14.

 - Complimentary registration is given to young professionals with an accepted abstract.
 A 50% discount is offered to young professionals without an accepted abstract.

 - Technologies & Methodologies

 Abstracts should contain the following four components:

 - Background: a concise statement of the issue under investigation or a hypothesis;

 - Material & Methods: the experimental methods used (including the statistical analyses employed);

 - Results: specific findings (promises such as "to be completed" or "to be presented" are not acceptable);

 - Conclusions: a summary of findings that are supported by your results (statistical analyses used to support the conclusions, where appropriate, should be included; concluding statements such as "the results will be discussed" are not acceptable).

-Please note that abstracts cannot be accepted if tables, graphs, grant acknowledgements or literature references are included.
+Please note that abstracts cannot be accepted if tables or graphs are included.
 The maximum word count for the abstract body is 500 words.